jacksleight/statamic-bard-texstyle/README.md

 <!-- /statamic:hide -->

 > **FYI:** This addon supersedes [Bard Paragraph Style](https://github.com/jacksleight/bard-paragraph-style), it offers everything that did and more!
-If you're using that already [check the migration guide](https://github.com/jacksleight/statamic-bard-texstyle/blob/main/MIGRATION.md), I’ve made it as simple as I could.
+If you're using that already [check the migration guide](https://github.com/jacksleight/statamic-bard-texstyle/blob/main/MIGRATION.md).

 This Statamic addon gives you the ability to add custom heading, paragraph and inline (span) text styles to the Bard fieldtype.